sergtk/smart_hasher/README.md

 Smart Hasher (SH for short) is a command line tool to calculate hashes for one or many files at once with many convenient features.

 One of cases e.g. if it is needed to check integrity of the large files with the slow connection.
 In such case network interruption may happened, slow speed and/or hang up.
-When calculating a hash the progress is shown so you can get an idea about network speed.
+When calculating a hash the progress is shown so you can get an idea about network speed, overall time required and similar info.

 Another use case is to generate hashes for the large bunch of files, and after some time run smart_hasher again.
 Then compare old and new file and get info about changes in files with user data.